MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 Once you have a AI endpoint configured proceed as follows:

-1. Select the semantic function you want to execute
+1. Select the prompt you want to execute
 2. Select the "Run Function" icon which is shown in the Functions view
-3. You will be prompted to enter any arguments the semantic function requires
+3. You will be prompted to enter any arguments the prompt requires
 4. The response will be displayed in the Output view in the "Semantic Kernel" section

-## Create a semantic function
+## Create a prompt

 1. Once you have installed the Semantic Kernel Tools extension you will see a new Semantic Kernel option in the activity bar
  - We recommend you clone the semantic-kernel repository and open this in your VS Code workspace